parasoft/parasoft-demo-app/README.md

 industry.datasource.configurations.aerospace.password=
 industry.datasource.configurations.aerospace.driver-class-name=org.hsqldb.jdbcDriver
 ```
->Hint：When the parasoft-demo-app has started, then we can not use third-party tools to connect these databases.
-Also, when third-party tools has connected these databases, then the parasoft-demo-app can not been started.
+>Hint: Once parasoft-demo-app has been started up, we can not use third-party tools to connect these databases.
+Also, when third-party tools has connected these databases, the parasoft-demo-app can not been started up.

 ### HSQLDB Server configuration
-Start the HSQLDB Server first, and the server must contain the databases corresponding to global, outdoor, defense and aerospace.
+Start up the HSQLDB Server first, and the server must contain the databases corresponding to global, outdoor, defense and aerospace.
 Add the following code to application.properties file (would be enabled when restart the parasoft-demo-app):
 ```
 global.datasource.configuration.driver-class-name=org.hsqldb.jdbcDriver